Draya Michele Pops Her Booty In Flirty New Instagram Selfie

 “It’s always important to match your purse to the door,” joked another social media user.

-Six days ago, Draya showed off her flirty side in another update from the beach.
-That time, she wore a multi-colored bikini and posed in a chair with the ocean visible in the backdrop.
-She gazed directly at the camera with a fierce expression and held a drink in her hand.
+Last week, Draya showed off her flirty side in an update from the beach.
+That time, she wore a multicolored bikini and posed in a chair with the ocean visible in the background.
+She gazed directly at the camera with a fierce expression on her face, and she held a drink in her hand.
 She wore her hair slicked back in a middle part and accessorized with a pair of hoop earrings and bracelets.
-Moreover, her tattoos were prominent in the shot.
+Her tattoos were also prominent in the shot.